Chris Brown Fans Reportedly Sending Death Threats To CHVRCHES After Band Calls Him An ‘Abuser’

 Indie pop band CHVRCHES claims to have received death threats from rapper Chris Brown’s fans this week after the group called him out as an “abuser.”

-On Saturday, CHVRCHES—made up of lead vocalist Lauren Mayberry, sampler Martin Doherty, and guitarist Iain Cook—penned a public message via Instagram voicing their disappointment in EDM producer Marshmello for his decision to work with Brown as well as rapper Tyga.
+On Saturday, CHVRCHES — made up of lead vocalist Lauren Mayberry, sampler Martin Doherty, and guitarist Iain Cook — penned a public message via Instagram voicing their disappointment in EDM producer Marshmello for his decision to work with Brown, as well as rapper Tyga.
 The Scottish trio referred to the two musicians as “predators and abusers.”
-Just hours later, Mayberry is reportedly being threatened with gun violence and rape, according to TMZ.
+Just hours later, Mayberry was reportedly being threatened with gun violence and rape, according to TMZ.

 In their initial message to fans, CHVRCHES wrote that they were “really upset, confused, and disappointed” in Marshmello.